5axes/NameIt/README.md

 This plugin is using the [Trimesh](https://github.com/mikedh/trimesh) library to load STL files and for mesh manipulations.

+The font used to create the texts is based on the [Gill Sans MT:style=Bold](https://docs.microsoft.com/en-us/typography/font-list/gill-sans-mt) font style.

 ## Add Number

 Function to add a number in front of each part to identify every part.
 This function can be used by selecting the elements or a global identification without selection.